Loundzy/comp2105-week08/presentationNotes.md

 - Note that the Bounce easing looks way better than what we could probably come up with using custom cubic-bezier

+# Break

+# Why SVG

+# Use inline SVG to support animation and interaction

+# Path Data / Curve commands

+# Changing SVG attributes with TweenMax

 # Changing tweens to TimelineMax

 - this feature is what all the animation experts are loving